IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 | cp4waiops.eventManager.deploymentType | string | trial         | The deployment type of Event Manager, values include: trial, production.
 | globalImagePullSecrets                | array  | n/a           | A list of registries for image pull when needed during the install.

 For example, if the custom build to be installed includes images from registries other than the official IBM entitled registry, you can use `globalImagePullSecrets` to specify all necessary information for these registries including registry URLs, as well as username and password to access these registries.

-Again, since these parameters are invisible, you can add them when filling in the Argo CD App form in its `HELM` > `VALUES` field:
+Again, since these parameters are invisible, you can add them when filling in the Argo CD App form in the `HELM` > `VALUES` field:

 ```yaml
 globalImagePullSecrets: